-2.1 The three tables below set out figures relating to determination of Major, Minor and 'Other' planning applications for the fourth quarter and for the financial year.
+2.1 The three tables below set out figures relating to determination of Major, Minor and 'Other' planning applications for the second quarter.
 We are required to provide the government with statistical returns in relation to decision times.
 It should be noted that the returns required by government do not include some application types including applications for the approval of details pursuant to conditions, applications to fell or carry out works to TPO trees and trees in Conservation Areas, Non-Material Amendments, Screening Opinions, Adjacent Authority Consultations and applications for approval in relation to conditions.
-These however constitute a significant source of demand on our service numbering 93 cases in the quarter.
+These however constitute a significant source of demand on our service numbering 112 cases in the quarter.
 These are included in the total figures reflecting workload set out at 3.1 below.